• Home

 3. Define your entity clearly

 State who the business is, what it does, where it operates, who leads it, what it is known for and which services or products it provides.
-Ambiguous brands are harder for AI systems to recommend.
+Unclear entity information makes accurate attribution and recommendation more difficult.

 4. Answer the main question early

 Use a direct answer near the top of the page, then expand with evidence, steps, examples, FAQs and source-backed detail.
-AI retrieval often favours passages that resolve the query cleanly.
+Direct answers help readers and give retrieval systems a clearly contextualised passage to interpret.

 5. Add verifiable evidence

 Use statistics, named sources, publication dates, original research, benchmarks, reviews, case studies and cited quotations.
-Unsupported opinion is weak retrieval material.
+Unsupported opinion gives both readers and answer systems less evidence to assess.

 6. Build citation-ready passages